-Philadelphia Disability (SSDI) Lawyer
+Philadelphia Social Security Disability (SSDI) Benefits Lawyer

-While some people expect this process to move along quickly and fairly, most SSDI applicants find that this process can be extenuating and confusing.
+While some people expect this process to move along quickly and fairly, most SSDI applicants find that this process can be excruciating and confusing.
 Meritorious applications are frequently denied because the legal requirements are not evident to Social Security claims examiners.
 With the assistance of a skilled team of attorneys, you can avoid a lengthy and convoluted SSDI application and appellate process.

 - Supplemental Security Income (SSI)

 - Social Security Disability Insurance

 For 2021, the maximum amount of these two types of disability benefits a person can receive per month is $3,895.
 This reflects a 1.3% cost of living increase (COLA) from 2020.